jeqo/ak-docs/content/operations.md

   "leaderEpoch" : 0,
   "partitionEpoch" : 0
 }
->> exit

 ```

 ### Deploying Considerations {#kraft_deployment .anchor-link}

 Kafka server\'s `process.role` should be set to either `broker` or
 `controller` but not both.
 Combined mode can be used in development
-enviroment but it should be avoided in critical deployment evironments.
+environment but it should be avoided in critical deployment environments.

 For redundancy, a Kafka cluster should use 3 controllers.
 More than 3
 servers is not recommended in critical environments.
 In the rare case of